mattiaguerri/PunctuatorBERT_TF2/README.md

 # Punctuation Restoration

-Algorithm for punctuation restoration.
+Code for punctuation restoration.
 It uses the BERT model.